What do I need to pack for a festival?

 Top Tip – Always have a set of clothes that you NEVER wear outside the tent.
 That way if all your clothes get wet or muddy you always have something warm and dry to sleep in!

-- Battery Pack – These are incredible!
+- Battery Pack (or two) – These are incredible!
 Just don’t forget to charge it before you go.

 - Charging leads